 SMATSA Aviation Academy (SAA) operates as part of Serbia and Montenegro Air Traffic Services Agency (SMATSA), LLC.
-Flight Academy is located in Vršac, Serbia – some 80km northeast of Belgrade, while the Air Traffic Controller (ATC) Training Center is located near the Belgrade International Airport.
+Aviation Academy is located in Vršac, Serbia – some 80km northeast of Belgrade.

 SAA has over 40 employees, composed of experienced lecturers and flight instructors, management and administrative staff.